ChiragHAhuja/chiragahuja.github.io/_posts/2020-10-10-poverty_changes_you.md

 ---
 layout: blog
-title: Poverty changes you
+title: Money is food and freedom
-permalink: /povertychangesyou/
+permalink: /moneyisfoodandfreedom/
-tags: economics
+tags: economics money food freedom liberty
 published: false
 date: 2020-10-10
 ---
-An apple is a sweet, edible fruit produced by an apple tree.

-Apple trees are cultivated worldwide, and are the most widely grown species in the genus Malus.
-The tree originated in Central Asia, where its wild ancestor, Malus sieversii, is still found today.
-Apples have been grown for thousands of years in Asia and Europe, and were brought to North America by European colonists.

-******
 Poverty changes you.

-Feedback loop/

-    - no job. nobody gives you a job. experience.
-    - grow ugly. which further hampers your ability to get a job
-    - you just sleep hoping that if you sleep, the hunger will somehow go away.
-    - loose friends since no wants to associate with a ugly person without a job
-    - thin pants wont fit. you look anaemic. thus driving friends/employer further away from you
+Lack of a job causes significant financial stress.
+You start sleeping abnormally long hours secretly hoping that if you sleep long enough, anxiety and hunger will magically fade away.
+Suddenly all the pants you own don't fit anymore because you are starving.
+Scarcity of food makes you look anemic further hampering your ability to get a job in an appearance oriented culture.
+You start alienating all your friends because nobody wants to be seen with an unfortunate looking unemployed fellow.

+This is the third instance in my adult life that I have experienced such scarcity of food.
+The first such instance was in my undergraduate days when I had no money,  the second time was when I had quit my first job and this time it is due to a pandemic.
-I think I know what money seems to me now.
-It represents endless supply of food and freedom.
-Freedom to work on the problems that I want to work on.
+With a student loan, 100 dollars in cash, and a useless graduate degree to my name, I think I know what money is now.
+Money to me represents an endless supply of food.
+Food and freedom is what money truly represents from my vantage point.
+Freedom from anxiety, unsolicited opinions and ability to work on whatever you find interesting at that point of time.
+And an endless supply of chicken tikka.

-******

-2. ugly. no job. food. cycle.

-  qhT DOES MONEY MEAN? what does wealth mean?

-	when i was struggling was food and was starving during the 3 phases of my life, they were 2 curries a meal (3 meals a day). fucking monsters. lost all my hair due to hunger and anxiety. cycle.

-	The highest form of wealth is the freedom & independence to wake up every morning and say "I can do whatever I want today."

-- 100 dollars. education loan.